Christchurch District Plan

 For more information about the specific rules for your property please contact our Duty Planner.

-Decks require a building consent if there is a fall of more than 1.5m, and a safety barrier is needed where the fall is 1m or more, so we recommend checking this before you start any building work.
+Decks require a building consent where it is possible to fall more than 1.5 metres so we recommend checking this before you start any building work.